pwikapanel/sync/Interface/app icon/README.md

 512        |     50 |      412  |          32
 1024       |    100 |      824  |          64

-Finder margin: when an app is selected in the Finder, there is an extra margin, ouside the icon.
+**Finder margin**: when an app is selected in the Finder, there is an extra gray margin, ouside the icon.

-See the [messages icon][mi] for an example of a "correct" icon.
+See the included [messages icon][mi] for an example of a "correct" icon.

 [mi]: https://github.com/svijalove/sync/blob/beta/Interface/app%20icon/messages%20icon.png

 ---
 ### Finder Notes

-The Finder adds a margin beyond the icon when it's selected (see chart above).

 The Finder adds additional scaling steps in addition to the above pixel sizes: